THE SCOTLAND MALAWI MENTAL HEALTH EDUCATION PROJECT

 MENTAL HEALTHCARE IN MALAWI

-Though beautiful and peaceful, the World Bank estimates that it is one of the poorest in the world.
+Though beautiful and peaceful, the World Bank estimates that Malawi is one of the poorest countries in the world.
 It has one of the lowest numbers of doctors per capita (1 per 50,000).
 Rates of mental illness in Malawi are at least as high as those in western and other developing countries.
-In spite of this mental health services are very underdeveloped. with only 3 trained psychiatrists working in the country: a ratio of one psychiatrist to treat in the region of 6 million people.
-Two of these consultant psychiatrists were supported through their training by The Scotland Malawi Mental Health Education Project (SMMHEP).
+In spite of this, mental health services are very underdeveloped. with only four trained psychiatrists working in the country: a ratio of one psychiatrist to treat in the region of 6 million people.
+Three of these consultant psychiatrists were supported through their training by the Scotland Malawi Mental Health Education Project (SMMHEP).